melvyniandrag/JavaFall2019ClassRepo/Lectures/Week03_EssentialJavaKnowledge/Readme.md

 * [ 7:00 - 7:15 ] Numbers
 * [ 7:15 - 7:30 ] Strings
 * [ 7:30 - 7:45 ] Exercises
+* Hacktoberfest
 * [ 7:45 - 8:00 ] Packages in Java
 * [ 8:00 - 8:15 ] Compile and Run Astronomy Examples
+* Openhouse
 * [ 8:20 - 8:40 ] Exceptions
 * [ 8:40 - 8:50 ] Exercise triggering specific exceptions
-* [ 8:50 - 9:10 ] Threads + concurrency
-* [ 9:10 - 9:20 ] Exercise with multithreading
-* [ 9:20 - 9:35 ] File I/O
-* [ 9:35 - 9:42 ] Exercise with File I/O
 * [ 9:42 - 9:45 ] Homework discussion.

+At the end of class there's a few things I want to discuss which is an upcoming Hackathon here at NJCU that will give you the opportunity to get some opensource contributions on your resume as well as win a free tshirt.
+Also it would help a project I'm working on and maybe get some more 'street cred' for NJCU students in the tech world.

+Also there's an open house coming up.
+I've brought some stuff here I thought we could show off and maybe get high school kids to work on with us.
+I know a bit about a few things, not many things, but I could guide you on some projects I'm familiar with.
+On the table here you'll I brought in some gizmos we could use to present.

+Also about homework, I've graded it.
+I think I was plainly clear about my expectations - homework done on time, not late.
+I've tried to makethe assignments easy enough that you can do them on time if you put in the effort.
+I think I've been plainly clear about my expectations - that homework is done correctly and on time, please do not ask for exceptions.
+Homeworks 1 & 2 are graded.
+I might offer extra credit later in the semester to make up for the lost points on these if I see consistent work done on time throughout the semester.
+Get homework done on time and correctly.
+I'm available, as are your peers, as is youtube and reddit and stackoverflow to help you understand whatever you find hard.

 ## [ 7:00 - 7:15 ] Numbers

 *Reference: https://docs.oracle.com/javase/tutorial/java/data/index.html*

 In Java we generally work with objects in our code, instead of primitives.
-I presented primitives over the last few weeks like int, float, double, byte, etc. Today I'm going to show you that Java hasa analogues of these primitives that are objects.
+I presented primitives over the last few weeks like int, float, double, byte, etc. Today I'm going to show you that Java has analogues of these primitives that are objects.
 These classes are called 'Byte', 'Double', 'Float', 'Integer', 'Short' and 'Long', and all are implementations of the Number class.
 This means that somewhere in the source code of the Java language there is something like:

 ```
 public class Integer extends Number{